 Regional Care Collaborative Organizations are a part of the Accountable Care Collaborative (ACC).
-A Regional Care Coordination Organization connects Medicaid clients to providers and also helps clients find community and social services in their area.
-The Regional Care Coordination Organization helps providers communicate with Medicaid clients and with each other, so Medicaid clients receive coordinated care.
-A Regional Care Coordination Organization will also help Medicaid clients get the right care when they are returning home from the hospital or a nursing facility by providing the support needed for a quick recovery.
+A Regional Care Coordination Organization connects Health First Colorado (Colorado’s Medicaid Program) members to providers and also helps members find community and social services in their area.
+The Regional Care Coordination Organization helps providers communicate with Health First Colorado members and with each other, so Health First Colorado members receive coordinated care.
+A Regional Care Coordination Organization will also help Health First Colorado members get the right care when they are returning home from the hospital or a nursing facility by providing the support needed for a quick recovery.
 Regional Care Coordination Organizations help with other care transitions, too, like moving from children’s health services to adult health services, or moving from a hospital to nursing care.
-Medicaid clients are assigned to Regional Care Coordination Organization based on where they live.
-The Medicaid Regional Care Coordination Organizations include:
+Health First Colorado members are assigned to Regional Care Coordination Organization based on where they live.
+The Health First Colorado Regional Care Coordination Organizations include:

 - Rocky Mountain Health Plan Accountable Care Collaborative